unstoppablecarl/vue-cache-store/README.md

   clear(): void,
   // increase use count by 1
   mount(): void,
   // decrease use count by 1
-  // and clear if count is 0
-  // and autoClearUnused option is true unMount(): void,
+  // if autoClearUnused option is true,
+  // calls clear(), clearing the whole store if count becomes 0 unMount(): void,
 }
 const cache: CacheStore = usePersonCache()

+const personInfo = cache.get(99)
 ```

 ### Cache Store Context